delphidabbler/codesnip/trunk/Docs/ReadMe.txt

   stored in a "Database" sub-folder (see below).

 + An %AppData%\DelphiDabbler\CodeSnip.4 folder is also created.
-This is used to hold a file that stores per-user configuration data.
-A "UserDatabase" sub- folder is used to store any user defined snippets.
+This is used to hold a file that stores per-user configuration data and, sometimes, another file that records any favourite snippets.
+A "UserDatabase" sub-folder is used to store any user defined snippets.
 These folders are created when CodeSnip is first run.

 If you are updating to CodeSnip 4 from version 3 or earlier, CodeSnip will give you the option of bringing forward your old settings and / or user defined